cyb0rg71/Bug-Hunting-Cheatsheet/HTTP Request Smuggling.md

 ```
 Now send both request one by one and see error message in second request's response.
 ### TE.CL
+Send a GET request in repeater and convert it to POST.
+Add Transfer-Encoding header and construct a GPOST payload.
+Count content length after GPOST to \r\n and add +1 with totall content length (In this case Content Length is 9d).
+Set Content-Length of POST request 2+2 = 4 (where c.l of 9d = 2).
+Uncheck Update c.l in burp repeater and send the request twice.
+Now, you can see "Unrecognized method GPOST" which means this target is vulnerable to smuggling.
 ```txt
 POST / HTTP/1.1
 Host: 0a5100c4035607e984f33b25009300f5.web-security-academy.net